davidgasquez/handbook/content/communication/talking.md

 - Remove filler words.
 - Speak with sincerity and passion.
 - Speak [slow](https://sive.rs/slow) and naturally.
   - Your first reaction is usually outdated.
-Either it’s an answer you came up with long ago and now use instead of thinking, or it’s a knee-jerk emotional response to something in your past.
+Either it's an answer you came up with long ago and now use instead of thinking, or it's a knee-jerk emotional response to something in your past.
 - Learn to **listen**.
   - Become interested in other people.
 Encourage others to talk about themselves.
 The more you are interested in others, the more interesting they find you.
 To be interesting, be interested.
   - Being able to listen well is a superpower.
 Listening is difficult because it involves suppressing your ego long enough to consider what is being said before you respond.